GantaSirisha/Project2/README.md

 # Project2
-2nd day of practcing github
+2nd day of practicing github
+This time practicing for hand on